Program Description

 Services Provided

-Preschool: When the child turns four he or she is eligible for all day preschool at the Early Learning Academy.
+Preschool: When the child turns four, he or she is eligible for all day preschool at the Early Learning Academy.

 Student Leadership Activities: High school students have the opportunity to attend different leadership conferences such as the Latino Summit and Nebraska Cultural Unity Conference.
 Permission must be obtained from parents and the child must meet school expectations to attend.
 Priority will be given to older students.